BarakBinyamin/FeelsLike/README.md

 # FeelsLike
-Attempt at using Linear Regression to predict what "Feels Like" Temperatures would be in Ithica NY
+Attempt at using Linear Regression to predict what "Feels Like" Temperatures would be in Ithaca NY